Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Compactifications of moduli schemes

-\prop[normal-near-infinity-descends]{Let $R \rar R'$ be a faithfully flat (resp. finite faithfully flat) morphism and $\P$ a moduli problem over $\Ell_R$.
-If $\P_{R'}$ is normal near infinity over some ring $R_0$, where $R$ is a $R_0$-algebra, (resp. normal near infinity), then $\P$ is normal near infinity over $R_0$ (resp. $\P$ is normal near infinity). }
+\prop[normal-near-infinity-descends]{Let $R \rar R'$ be a faithfully flat morphism of $R_0$-algebras (with $R_0,R,R'$ regular excellent) and $\P$ a finite representable moduli problem over $R$.
+If $\P_{R'}$ is normal near infinity over $R_0$, then $\P$ is normal near infinity over $R_0$.
+If $R \rightarrow R'$ is also finite and $\P_{R'}$ is normal near infinity, so is $\P$. }